nicholasrodriguez/razor-manage-hosts/README.md

 # Ansible Role: Razor Manage Hosts

 An Ansible Role that manages hosts in Puppet Razor on Linux.
-It provides the following interactive functionality:
+It provides the following functionality:

-* Add a host to Razor for provisioning
+* Add a host to Razor for OS provisioning
 * Remove a host from Razor

 ## Razor Summary